Berkeley City Laws, Ordinances & Departments

 Although you are only required to provide the notice of the Tenant Protection Ordinance to any new tenancy, this is the Tenant Protection Ordinance in its entirety.
 [Adopted March 28, 2017].

-Prohibition of lease break fees for all tenancies in Berkeley and requirement to notify prospective tenants of the Tenant Screening Fee Rights Statement.
+Prohibition of lease break fees for all tenancies in Berkeley and the requirement to notify prospective tenants of the Tenant Screening Fee Rights Statement.
 [Adopted July 2020].

 Smoking is prohibited in any property except single-family homes.
 All leases after May 1, 2014, must contain the anti-smoking ordinance clause. (found in the BPOA lease).
 [Adopted December 20, 2013].